jerome244/holbertonschool-hbnb/part4/README.md

 2. **For Admin Access:**
    - Log in as an admin (`admin@hbnb.io`, password `admin1234`).
-   - To manage amenities go to the **Admin Manage Amenities** section in `admin` green header tab.
+   - To manage amenities go to the **Admin Manage Amenities** section in the green `admin` header tab.
-   - Admins can view all users, add amenities and grant admin access to other users.
+   - Admins can view all users, add amenities, and grant admin access to other users.

 ---

-## 🛠 **Critique on Project Structure**
+## 🧠 Critique on Project Structure

 - **Modularization Needed:**
    - It would be better to modularize the code, breaking down the large components into smaller, reusable components.
 This would improve the maintainability of the project.

 - **View Counter and Notification System:**
-   - The view counter and notification system would need additional work for full functionality.
+   - The notification system would need additional work for full functionality.

 - **Clean Up Uploaded Photos Folder:**
    - Currently, there is no system to clean up the uploaded images in the `uploads/` folder, especially after places or user data are deleted.